 - Owensboro Municipal Utilities, Owensboro

-When it comes time to prove your claim to a trust or court, proving the source of exposure is a key element.
+When it comes time to prove your claim to a trust or court, determining the source of exposure is a key element.
 Top Kentucky mesothelioma lawyers can help with this.

-For men and women who served in the armed forces, there is an elevated risk of asbestos exposure.
-They may have been exposed to toxic dust in damaged buildings or on base, where asbestos was used extensively.
+Men and women who served in the Armed Forces before the early 1980s had an elevated risk of asbestos exposure.
+They may have been exposed to toxic dust in ships, vehicles, and bases, all of which used asbestos extensively.

 Kentucky is home to several famous military bases: